Acknowledgment of Country

 How AGS uses and discloses personal information

 We use and disclose personal information for the primary purpose for which it was collected, namely to enable us to carry out our business of providing legal and related services.
-We may also use and disclose personal information for reasonably expected secondary purposes directly related (for sensitive information) or related (for other personal information) to the primary purpose of collection, or for other purposes permitted under the Privacy Act.

 The people or organisations with whom we might share personal information include: